STAATUS

 Share of AAPI adults who report feeling unsafe or uncomfortable in each type of space because of their race or ethnicity in the last 12 months

-Americans want to know more about AAPIs.
+The American public wants to know more about AAPIs

 The barriers to understanding aren’t just about bias—they’re also about awareness.
 Most of the American public lacks relationships with Asian Americans, and more than half can’t name a single significant moment in Asian American history.
 But the data also points to something hopeful: Americans are open to engagement.